ash-project/ash/usage-rules.md

 ## Understanding Ash

 Ash is an opinionated, composable framework for building applications in Elixir.
 It provides a declarative approach to modeling your domain with resources at the center.

-Read documentation  *before* attempting to use it's features.
-Do not assume that you have prior knowledge of the framework or its conventions.
+Always use Ash concepts, almost never ecto concepts directly.
+Think hard about the "Ash way" to do things.
+If you don't know, often look for information in the rules & docs of Ash & associated packages.

+## Development Tools & Workflow

+### MCP Tools

+- Use Tidewave MCP tools when available, as they let you interrogate the running application in various useful ways.
+- The Tidewave and Ash MCP tools require the Phoenix server to be running in the background via `mix phx.server` which never terminates.

+### Research and Documentation

+Always use package_docs_search to find relevant documentation before beginning work.
+ALWAYS research, NEVER assume.

+### Evaluation and Debugging

+- Use the project_eval tool to execute code in the running instance of the application.
+Eval `h Module.fun` to get documentation for a module or function.
+- Use `Ash.Info.mermaid_overview(:otp_app)` to generate a mermaid diagram of the application's Ash Resource & Domain Model.

 ## Code Structure & Organization